hashsequence/Linux-Job-Worker/README.md

     * must manage concurrency issues with read and write

-    * will be similar to how linux implements it using the /proc path, but simpler:
+    * will be similar to how linux implements it using the /proc path:
         ```
         $ ls -al  /proc | head -n 10
         total 4